nombrekeff/cardboard-js/README.md

 ### What does it do?

 Cardboard allows you to create reactive web apps without needing to write any **HTML**.
 It works without using **JSX** or having a build/compile process (_unless you use TS_). **Everything is plain JS**.
-It's very lightweight and performant.
-By design, there's very little additional computation on top of interacting directly with JS.
-As you interact with the elements directly, without needing complex stuff like diffing virtual doms and such.
+It's very lightweight and extremely performan by design.

-The idea is that instead of writing **HTML** and then creating JS that interacts with the **HTML**.
-You directly write JS that represents both the **HTML** and the logic.
+The philosophy is to be able to create fully functional and performat web apps using just JS.
+No HTML, no CSS, no JSX, nothing.
+Just JS or TS.
+Instead of writing **HTML** and then creating JS that interacts with the **HTML**, and adding CSS to style.
+You directly write JS that represents both the **HTML**, CSS, state, and logic.

-It also offers a **[state](#state) management** solution to make reactive apps.
+It offers a **[state](#state) management** solution out of the box.
 The concept is similar to react.
 You create a state, then use the state as a value, and whenever the state changes it automatically updates that value.

 Here is a list of some of the features it offers (_there are more though_):
 * **[NO HTML](https://github.com/nombrekeff/cardboard-js/wiki/Tags)**: You don't need to write those nifty little angle brackets anymore!
 You can create any HTML with Cardboard.
 * **[State](https://github.com/nombrekeff/cardboard-js/wiki/State)**: Out-of-the-box reactive state.
-* **[Tag Manipulation](https://github.com/nombrekeff/cardboard-js/wiki/Manipulating-Tags)**: Manipulate any HTML properties of any element, manually and based on state. i.e. adding classes, showing/hiding elements, removing styles, listening to events, and much more...
+* **[Manipulation](https://github.com/nombrekeff/cardboard-js/wiki/Manipulating-Tags)**: Manipulate any HTML properties of any element, manually and based on state. i.e. adding classes, showing/hiding elements, removing styles, listening to events, and much more...
+* **[Logic](https://github.com/nombrekeff/cardboard-js/wiki/Logic)**: Add logic in a very ergonomic and simple way.
-* **[Built-in Text Templates](https://github.com/nombrekeff/cardboard-js/wiki/Text-Templates)**: Easy text and template manipulation when working with states.
+* **[Text Templates](https://github.com/nombrekeff/cardboard-js/wiki/Text-Templates)**: Easy text and template manipulation when working with states.
-* **[Reusable Components](https://github.com/nombrekeff/cardboard-js/wiki/Reusable-Component)**: You can create reusable components, like in any other framework.
+* **[Components](https://github.com/nombrekeff/cardboard-js/wiki/Reusable-Component)**: You can create reusable components, like in any other framework.
 * **[Tweening](https://github.com/nombrekeff/cardboard-js/wiki/Tweening)**: Extremely simple tweening out of the box.
 * **[Routing](https://github.com/nombrekeff/cardboard-js/wiki/Routing)**: Create single page apps like a breeze.
 * **[CSS in JS](#css-in-js)**: You can create `style` tags, and write the CSS directly as a JS object.